 - A recent primary dental qualification that has been taught and examined entirely in English

-- A recent pass in a language test for registration with a regulatory authority in a country where the first and native language is English
+- A recent pass in a language test for registration with a regulatory authority in a country where the first language is English

-- Recent and continuous experience of practising in a country where the first and native language is English
+- Recent and continuous experience of practising in a country where the first language is English

-From the 1 April 2016 the IELTS pass levels for dental nurses and dental technicians will change from Level 6 to Level 7.
-The IELTS’s pass levels for dentists and other dental care professionals (DCPs) are unchanged and remain at level 7.
+The IELTs pass levels for dentists and other dental care professionals (DCPs) are unchanged and remain at level 7.

-The decision to bring dental nurses and dental technicians in line with the rest of the dental team follows feedback to our recent consultation on the new English language control requirements.
+The decision to bring dental nurses and dental technicians in line with the rest of the dental team followed feedback received from our consultation on the English language control requirements.

 It is anticipated that over the next decade all dental care professionals will provide a greater proportion of dental care than is currently the case and this coupled with the desire of NHS policy makers to make better use of the dental workforce and thereby increase access to dental care, supports an argument for aligning the levels across the dental team.